A semi-Lagrangian scheme for First-Order Mean Field Games based on monotone operators: Numerical tests

 \subsection{Examples with a target position and aversion to crowded regions}

 We consider two MFGs systems in dimensions $d=1$ and $d=2$ with state-independent and state-dependent Hamiltonians, respectively, with coupling terms:

-where $\lambda, R,\sigma >0$ and $\ov{x}\in\RR^d$.
-We observe that these functions satisfy \ref{continuity}, \ref{C2bounded} and \ref{monoticityassumption}.
+where $\lambda, R,\sigma >0$, $\ov{x}\in\RR^d$, and $r_\sigma(x)=\frac{1}{(2\pi \sigma^2)^{d/2}}e^{-\frac{|x|}{2\sigma^2}}$.
+We observe that these functions satisfy {\rm(H1)}, {\rm(H2)}, {\rm(H5)}, {\rm(H6)} and {\rm(H9)}.
 These tests are inspired by similar examples in \cite{Lauriere21, CarliniSilvaZorkot}.
 In this game, agents aim to reach the target point $\overline{x}$, driven by the first component of the cost function $F$, while simultaneously being adverse to the presence of other players, as penalized by the second component of $F$.
 The following simulations show the influence of the positive parameter $\lambda$, which weights the objective of reaching the target point.
 We consider as initial density

 where